-The process is as follows: This is an example I am giving here for Cobol.
+The process is as follows and this is an example I am giving here for COBOL.

 - After writing Cobol programs with Static/Dynamic sqls do pre-compile,compile and link-edit the program.You will get load module now.
 While compiling take care that it is re-entrant.